 Simply reply to any of the emails that you'll receive from me, and let me know that you are interested in continuing this musical adventure!

-Do I need any specific software to either attend this mini-workshop or put the tools into action later?
+Do I need any specific software to either attend this workshop or put the tools into action later?

 No. all materials can be accessed with no special or additional software.

 I write the music down in Sibelius (from Avid) and produce it in Cubase (from Steinberg), but you're free to use any other music notation software out there.